 Sensitivity

 Some plant species are more sensitive to certain types or formulations of pesticides than others.
-Before spraying, check the label for a list of sensitive plants or a precautionary statement stating which species or varieties the product is not recommended for use.
-In situations of accidental applications and drift, sensitive species will show more extensive damage at distances further from the application than non-sensitive species.
+Before spraying, check the label for a list of sensitive plants or a precautionary statement indicating which species or varieties the product is not recommended for.
+In situations of accidental application and drift, sensitive species will exhibit more extensive damage at greater distances from the application than non-sensitive species.

 New Growth is Unaffected